Marietta College: Athletics

 Marietta College is a member of the NCAA Division III and the Ohio Athletic Conference, a 10-team collegiate conference founded in 1902 and the third-oldest in the nation.
-The Pioneers compete in 22 varsity sports, including teams in crew, baseball, basketball, football, women's volleyball, track & field, cross country, tennis, soccer, and softball.
-They added men's and women's golf to the athletic department for the 2017 season and lacrosse in 2018.
+The Pioneers compete in 21 varsity sports, including teams in crew, baseball, basketball, men's football, women's volleyball, track & field, cross country, soccer, women's softball, golf, and lacrosse.
+Esports was added in 2021.

 Marietta's baseball team has won six national championships, and an NCAA Division III record: in 1981, 1983, 1986, 2006, 2011, and 2012.
 The first three were under coach Don Schaly, who died on March 9, 2005; the three most recent have been under coach Brian Brewer.
 By repeating as the national champions in 2011 and 2012 the Pioneers became the first team to do that in NCAA Division III play since the Rowan Profs won back-to-back championships in 1978 and 1979.
-Five former Pioneer baseball players—Kent Tekulve, Duane Theiss, Jim Tracy, Terry Mulholland and Matt DeSalvo—have reached the Major League level.
+Six former Pioneer baseball players—Kent Tekulve, Duane Theiss, Jim Tracy, Terry Mulholland, Matt DeSalvo, and Turner Hill—have reached the Major League level.

-The crew program competes at the annual Dad Vail Regatta each spring in both men's and women's events, and earned a gold medal in the Men's Varsity Eight in 2006, and gold medals in the Women's Varsity Eight in 2011, 2012, and 2014.
+The crew program competes at the annual Dad Vail Regatta each spring in both men's and women's events, and earned a gold medal in the Men's Varsity Eight in 2006 and 2025, and gold medals in the Women's Varsity Eight in 2011, 2012, and 2014.
 Alumni include two-time Olympian and CEO of Boathouse Sports, John Strotbeck Jr., and 2003 World Championship silver medalist in the USA Lightweight Eight, Andrew Bolton.

 Broadcasts

-Marietta sporting events are often broadcast on WMRT-FM, WCMO-FM, and WCMO-TV, the college's radio and television stations.
-All of the football games are broadcast on WMRT.
-Home football, volleyball, soccer, basketball, softball, and baseball games are all carried on the Marietta College radio network.
-The baseball games are also carried on WMOA, a commercial AM station in Marietta.
-WMRT and WCMO broadcasts are all produced and called entirely by students, many of whom are Mass Media students.
+Marietta sporting events are broadcast on FloSport event streaming.
+Events are often broadcast on local commercial radio, with baseball games being carried on WMOA, a commercial station in Marietta.